 3.11.
-Advisers
+Support Person

-A responding student and/or complainant may elect to be accompanied and counseled by an adviser at a College administrative hearing.
-An adviser must be a member of the Springfield College community.
+A responding student and/or complainant may elect to be accompanied and counseled by a support person at a College administrative hearing.
+A support person must be a member of the Springfield College community.

-An adviser will not be allowed to question witnesses, object to statements or procedures, or to present arguments, and their role shall be limited to quietly and unobtrusively advising only the responding student in whispers or by written note.
-Any conduct of an adviser in violation of these conditions in the opinion of the hearing officer, may result in the immediate removal of that adviser, and the continuation of the administrative hearing without the presence of that adviser.
+A support person will not be allowed to question witnesses, object to statements or procedures, or to present arguments, and their role shall be limited to quietly and unobtrusively advising only the responding student in whispers or by written note.
+Any conduct of asupport person in violation of these conditions in the opinion of the hearing officer, may result in the immediate removal of that support person, and the continuation of the administrative hearing without the presence of that support person.

 Parents, guardians, attorneys, and/or family members of a student, regardless of their relationship with the College, are not permitted to be present at any administrative hearing; however, with the consent of the student, the hearing officer will meet the with parents, guardians, and/or family members to discuss the process and case.
-Additionally, students who are witnesses to an incident or are involved in the same student conduct matter, cannot serve as advisers.
+Additionally, students who are witnesses to an incident or are involved in the same student conduct matter, cannot serve as a support person.

-If a student plans on bringing an adviser, they must notify the Office of Community Standards at (413) 748-3922, or fill out this form, at least 24 hours in advance of their scheduled hearing.
+If a student plans on bringing a support person, they must notify the Office of Community Standards at (413) 748-3922, or fill out this form, at least 24 hours in advance of their scheduled hearing.